ibi420/doubtfire-astro/src/content/docs/report-scripts/Planner_Pull_Documentation.md

 [Script Demo](https://deakin365-my.sharepoint.com/:v:/g/personal/s223739207_deakin_edu_au/ETM6TddvX_9KhSbykjwiinMBgSIsZp8inzyoABN32SEFMg?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=7QDevO)

-1. Open a PowerShell terminal.
+1. Open a **PowerShell 7** terminal (`pwsh.exe`).
 2. Navigate to the directory where the script is located.
-3. Execute the script by running: `.\planner_pull.ps1`
+3. Execute the script by running: `.\Planner_pull.ps1`
-4. Follow the on-screen prompts:
+4. Follow the on-screen prompts.

-    *   **Choose an option:** Select whether to pull all tasks, only assigned ones, or assigned tasks within a date range.
-    *   **Enter Date Range (if applicable):** If you choose to filter by date, you will be prompted to enter a start and end date in `YYYY-MM-DD` format.
-    *   **Authenticate:** The script uses a device code flow for authentication.
-You will be prompted to open a URL in a web browser and enter a code to sign in to your Microsoft account.
-This is required before you can select a plan.
+### Main Menu

+The script presents a main menu with the following options:

+*   **1-5 (Data Pulling Options):** Choose how you want to filter the tasks you retrieve.
+    *   1. Pull all tasks (including unassigned)
+    *   2. Pull only tasks with assigned users
+    *   3. Pull tasks of assigned users based on a date range
-    *   **Choose a Plan:**
+    *   4. Pull tasks from a specific bucket
-        *   If you have saved plans in `config.txt`, you will see a numbered list of them.
-Enter the number to select a plan.
-        *   To add a new plan, choose the "Enter a new Plan ID" option (N).
-    *   **Enter New Plan Details (if applicable):**
+    *   5. Pull tasks by completion status (Not Started, In Progress, Completed)
+*   **6. Manage saved plans:** Enter a utility menu to add or delete plans from your `config.json` file.
-        *   Enter the new Plan ID.
+*   **Q. Quit:** Exit the script.

-        *   Enter a descriptive name for the plan.
-This name is for your reference and will be shown in the selection menu in the future.
+### Data Export Workflow

+After you select a data pulling option (1-5) and retrieve the tasks:

+1.  **Data Preview:** A preview of the data is shown in the console.
+2.  **Choose Export Format:** You will be prompted to choose an export format: **CSV**, **JSON**, or **Markdown**.
+3.  **Select Columns (for CSV/Markdown):** If you choose CSV or Markdown, a menu will appear listing all available data columns.
+You can then enter the numbers of the columns you wish to keep in your report (e.g., `1,3,5`).
-    *   **Enter CSV Filename:** Provide a name for the output CSV file.
+4.  **Enter Filename:** Provide a name for the output file.

 ## How it Works

+1.  **Pre-flight Checks:** The script first checks for two things:
+    *   That it is being run in **PowerShell 7 or higher**.
-1.  **Module Check:** The script first checks if the `Microsoft.Graph` module is installed.
+    *   That the `Microsoft.Graph` module is installed.
-2.  **User Selection:** It prompts the user to choose between pulling all tasks, only assigned tasks, or assigned tasks within a date range.
+2.  **User Selection:** It prompts the user to choose a filtering method from the main menu.
-3.  **Date Range Input:** If the user chooses to filter by date, the script prompts for a start and end date.
-4.  **Authentication:** It connects to the Microsoft Graph API using a device code authentication flow.
-This is done early to ensure the script has the necessary permissions for subsequent steps.
-The script uses a minimal set of permissions required to read tasks and user profiles.
+3.  **Authentication:** It connects to the Microsoft Graph API using a device code authentication flow.
-5.  **Plan ID Configuration:**
+4.  **Plan ID Configuration (`config.json`):**
-    *   The script reads the `config.txt` file to find any saved plans.
+    *   The script reads the `config.json` file to find any saved plans.
+This file is created automatically.
     *   If saved plans are found, it displays them in a menu for the user to select.
-    *   If the user opts to add a new plan, the script prompts for the new Plan ID and a descriptive name.
-    *   The new plan entry is appended to `config.txt` in the format `<planid> - <plan name>`.
-This preserves existing entries.
-6.  **Data Retrieval:**
-    *   It fetches all tasks for the selected Plan ID using `Get-MgPlannerPlanTask`.
-    *   It fetches all buckets in the plan using `Get-MgPlannerPlanBucket` to create a lookup map of bucket IDs to bucket names.
-    *   For each task, it retrieves detailed information using `Get-MgPlannerTaskDetail`.
-    *   It retrieves user information for assigned users using `Get-MgUser`.
+    *   The **Manage saved plans** option provides a dedicated utility for adding and deleting plans from this file.
-7.  **Data Processing:**
+5.  **Data Retrieval & Processing:**
-    *   **Date Filtering:** If a date range is provided, the script filters out tasks that were not assigned within that range.
-    *   **Bucket Name:** It matches the task's `bucketId` to the previously fetched list of buckets to get the bucket name.
+    *   It fetches tasks, buckets, and user details from the Graph API based on the user's filter selections.
     *   **Attachments:** It intelligently scans task references for GitHub links.
-It checks both the underlying URL and the display text (alias) for each reference.
-    *   If a GitHub link is found in the URL, its display text is checked.
-If the display text is also a distinct GitHub link, both are preserved for context.
-Otherwise, only the clean URL is used.
-    *   If a GitHub link is found only in the display text, the entire display text is captured.
-    This ensures that links are found even if entered incorrectly by users.
     *   **User Roles:** It determines user roles ("Main Contributor" or "Reviewer") based on the order of assignment.
-The first assigned user is considered the Main Contributor, and the last is the Reviewer.
-8.  **Output:**
+6.  **Output:**
-    *   The script prompts the user for a desired output CSV filename.
+    *   The script prompts the user for an export format and an output filename.
-    *   It compiles all the processed data.
-    *   It displays a preview of the data in the console.
+    *   For CSV and Markdown, it allows the user to select specific columns.
-    *   It exports the final data to the specified CSV file.
+    *   It compiles all the processed data and exports it to the specified file.
+7.  **Logging:** All operations, user choices, and errors are logged to a file in the `.\logs` directory for easy debugging.

-## Output CSV Columns
+## Output Columns

+The following data columns are available for export:

 *   **Name:** The display name of the user assigned to the task.
 *   **Role:** The role of the user for that task (Main Contributor, Reviewer, or blank).
 *   **Task:** The title of the Planner task.
 *   **Bucket:** The name of the bucket the task belongs to.
 *   **Attachments:** A semicolon-separated list of GitHub URLs found in the task's references.
-If a reference has a descriptive name that is also a distinct GitHub link, it will be formatted as `DisplayText (URL)`.
-Otherwise, only the clean URL is shown.
-This column may also contain a message indicating if no GitHub links were found.
+*   **Status:** The completion status of the task (Not Started, In Progress, or Completed).

 **Date of Creation:** 22/08/2025
 **Author:** Ibitope Fatoki